 In the Path of Totality

-by Laurie Dougherty, 350 Salem OR
+Member of 350 Salem OR

 Watching the solar eclipse with my daughter this morning from our backyard was amazing, from the first nibble of the moon to the fantastical moment of totality.
 I expected the corona to be like a starburst with yellow flares all around it, but it was asymmetrical and brilliantly white.
 Stunning.

 All the while watching the sun disappear, I was thinking about the sun’s gifts—gifts of light and warmth.
-In its most fundamental processes, life on earth is adapted to the sun.
+In its most fundamental processes, life on Earth is adapted to the sun.
 This is an ancient and intricate relationship.
 We abuse it at our peril.
 Mostly I was thinking that the sun gives us all the energy we need if only we would commit to using it.
 We are accustomed to hearing from naysayers and deniers who support the fossil fuel industry with all their might and money.
 But the momentum for renewable energy is building.

 Folks from other 350 chapters recently shared articles that point to the “disruptive” nature of renewable energy—disruptive of the fossil fuel industry and the economic system it powers.
-One is a report from the Rocky Mountain Institute Positive Disruption: Limiting Global Temperature Rise To Well Below 2 C°.
-This RMI report “describes scenarios for rapid transitions in energy, agriculture, and land use that could limit global average temperature increase to 1.5–2 C° above preindustrial levels.”
+One is a report from the Rocky Mountain Institute, Positive Disruption: Limiting Global Temperature Rise To Well Below 2 C°.
+This RMI report describes scenarios for rapid transitions in energy, agriculture and land use that could limit global average temperature increase to 1.5–2 C° above preindustrial levels.

 The other article is from Below 2o C, a website run by climate activists in Canada, about Tony Seba who teaches at Stanford and his book and lectures on Clean Disruption.
 Seba argues that a convergence of technologies will lead to exponential growth in renewables and the fading away of fossil fuels.
 He compares this to digital cameras overtaking film and smart phones overtaking land lines, and claims that, “New York City basically went from all horse to all car in 13 years.”
 Some 350 Seattle members along with others at the Backbone Campaign are involved with Solutionary Rail, an organization that shows the way to full electrification of freight and passenger rail, running on renewably generated electricity.

 These are breathtaking, visionary ideas.
 They offer hope that we can break free from the downward spiral of climate chaos.
 But they also offer a cautionary tale: disruption can bring on a kind of chaos of its own.
-As the renewable energy economy emerges, we need to work hard to ensure that resources are used wisely and sustainably; that benefits are shared widely and equitably; and that workers and communities experience a Just Transition from the fossil fuel economy to one that is powered by the gifts of the sun.
+As the renewable energy economy emerges, we need to work hard to ensure that resources are used wisely and sustainably; that benefits are shared widely and equitably; and that workers and communities experience a just transition from the fossil fuel economy to one that is powered by the gifts of the sun.

 Do Public Demonstrations Make a Difference?

-by Linda Wallmark, Co-Coordinator 350 Salem OR
+Former Co-Coordinator of 350 Salem OR

-I’ve asked myself this same question, as I’m sure have many others.
+I have asked myself this same question, as I’m sure have many others.
 Last year, several of us from 350 Salem participated in the Break Free action in Anacortes.
 Hundreds of kayakers and marchers converged upon two refineries.
 There were beautiful Native American led ceremonies with colorful and visually arresting signs and props.
-Over 100 protesters camped out on railroad tracks for two nights, and 52 people ended up being arrested (including our own Laurie Dougherty!).
+More than a hundred protesters camped out on railroad tracks for two nights and 52 people ended up being arrested (including our own Laurie Dougherty!).

 There are two purposes for public demonstration.
 One purpose is to energize our base, what some might call “preaching to the choir.”
 The second purpose is to draw attention to our cause and hopefully change minds.
 They both are vitally important but, of the two, I would argue that preaching to the choir matters more.

 I find inspiration with every rally, large or small.
-At Sen. Wyden’s office, a man on the verge of his 90th birthday made a plea for the future of his great grandchildren, a woman on the verge of tears read her letter to Sen. Wyden, and others added their voices while 33 people clustered under umbrellas in the sleet and snow listening attentively.
+At Senator Wyden’s office, a man on the verge of his 90th birthday made a plea for the future of his great grandchildren, a woman on the verge of tears read her letter to Senator Wyden, and others added their voices while 33 people clustered under umbrellas in the sleet and snow listening attentively.
 These are things that move me and encourage me to never give up.

 As for the second purpose, that of drawing attention to our cause, here is what my husband and I have personally experienced during our own short involvement in the climate movement.
 We don’t do social media, but we do tell people about what we’re doing when the occasion arises.
-Additionally, after the Break Free action in Anacortes, I wrote a long, detailed description of the weekend complete with photos and sent it out to family and close friends.
+Additionally, after the Break Free action in Anacortes, I wrote a long, detailed description of the weekend, complete with photos, and sent it out to family and close friends.

 The responses were varied.
-At first, except for our two sons who seemed thrilled and proud, we got no response from friends and family.
+At first, except for our two sons, who seemed thrilled and proud, we got no response from friends and family.
 I think they didn’t know what to say.
 We had been involved in illegal activity.
 There were police involved.
 It was so unlike us.
 In order to understand the significance of what started to eventually happen, it helps to understand some of our family dynamics.

 Ours is a large and harmonious family.
 We have our family gatherings and they are happy events.
 We talk about jobs, kids, vacations—typical small talk.
-Mostly we tell jokes and laugh.
-I can’t speak about what happens in each nuclear unit, but generally in our extended family we are not the kind that pore over the little details of each others lives on social media or on the phone.
+Mostly, we tell jokes and laugh.
+I can’t speak about what happens in each nuclear unit, but generally in our extended family we are not the kind that pour over the little details of each other’s lives on social media or the phone.
 We don’t do a lot of texting back and forth.
 They rarely ask about our climate activism, but we sometimes share with them anyway.
 I know my husband and I are making a difference when one of our nieces buys an all-electric Golf and takes the time to send us a photo posed with all her kids gathered around it.
-Another niece emails us to ask for permission to read our account of the Break Free action out loud to her three children.
+Another niece emails us to ask for permission to read our account of the Break Free action aloud to her three children.
 A young cousin we don’t often see makes a point to sit across from me at a family gathering to excitedly tell me about her participation in a climate action event, and a sister who rarely shares her private feelings, calls to tell us of her anguish over the election and that she’s thinking about engaging in activism of some sort.
 I can’t help but think that our participation in 350 Salem OR has, at least in part, played a role in all this.

 We come away empowered and, even though it may not seem like it at the time, we influence those around us.
 I believe that the women’s vote, Indian independence, US civil rights protections, the end of the Vietnam war and South African apartheid would never have come about as they did without people getting out into the streets.
 It was the unrelenting accumulation of events, day after day, week after week, month after month that changed the established order.